20 Best YouTube Channels for Back-end and Front-end Engineers

 Level of engineering: beginner-advanced

-We have to admit, yes, this one is a little bit of a self-promo, but we’re not just handing out the golden ticket.
-We've built a community around our tech guides with over 200k+ dev readers every month, and now we're doing videos of the most popular content on scaling apps, logging, monitoring, and more.
+We have to admit, yes, this one is a little bit of a self-promo, but we're not just handing out the golden ticket.
+We've built a community around our tech guides with over 300k+ dev readers every month, and now we're doing videos of the most popular content on scaling apps, logging, monitoring, AI coding tools, and cutting-edge development practices.

-The channel has lots to offer with walkthrough videos and shorts of popular example setups based on Better Stack’s written guides, which also have handy copy-paste code snippets, so you can always keep one eye on the written project.
+The channel has exploded in activity with almost daily uploads covering everything from the latest AI coding assistants to infrastructure tutorials.
+With walkthrough videos and shorts of popular example setups based on Better Stack's written guides, which also have handy copy-paste code snippets, you can always keep one eye on the written project while following along.

 Popular videos to explore: